 Homelessness is a dehumanizing and deeply traumatic experience that no person should have to endure.
 The reasons are complex.
 They include addiction and mental illness and the lack of treatment and a lack of affordable housing.

-Last year 80 people died living on the Portland streets, mostly due to addiction, homicide, exposure and illnesses, often untreated because of unsafe and unhygienic conditions until they become a crisis.
+Last year 80 people died living on the Portland streets, mostly due to addiction, homicide, exposure and illnesses, often untreated because of unsafe and unsanitary conditions.
 Allowing people to camp on our streets is misguided compassion.
 Allowing people to die on our streets is not compassionate at all.
 Compassion is not allowing people to suffer from lethal substance abuse on our sidewalks, drifting towards death as we walk by.
 Compassion is not allowing a mentally ill person to suffer a severe psychotic episode due to lack of treatment and lack of sleep because of fear at night.

 It is made more difficult to address what is generally a local issue when homeless in-migration from outside of Oregon results in two steps backward for each success our desperately underfunded programs achieve: